siralomarahmed/100DaysOfCode/log-c.md

 The `<stdio.h>` is a library that includes many commands and it is included here because I used the `printf` function. this means that the declaration of the `printf` function is taken from the library `<stdio.h>`.

-The `prntf()` is a standard library function to output or display output to the command line.
+The `printf()` is a standard library function to output or display output to the command line.
 The idea is that you don't have to write a custom function to do this simple task every time.

 The `int` is there to return an integer that represents a message.
 The return keyword is used at the end of the block of code.
 You can use `void` to not return anything.
 You can also say that int is the return type of the function.

 I can easily say that `main()` is a function of some sort but I don't intend to say I understand how functions run in C yet.
 Following that a block of code that prints the string.
 How can I put it into words..
 When the operating system execute the program, it will look for the main function.
 The main function will return a value and the `int` integer is the type of value that this function will return.
 This is why the `return 0;` at the end of the function block.